grafov/kiwi/README.md

 ![Kiwi vs other loggers](kiwi-vs-other.png)

 Scared? ;) Ha-ha...
-Well, really is not too weird as this picture looks :) Let me explain with more clear and boring illustrations.
+Well, really it is not too weird as this picture looks :) Let me explain with more clear and boring illustrations.

 ![Kiwi flow](flow.png)